Skip to main content

 Both commands return CI-friendly exit codes: 0 on pass, 1 on failure.
 This means any CI system that interprets exit codes (GitHub Actions, GitLab CI, Jenkins, CircleCI, etc.) will correctly pass or fail the pipeline step.

 Static validation catches structural errors — missing required fields, invalid enum values, malformed glob patterns, and schema version mismatches.
 It does not verify that capability mappings reference real tools or that coverage is adequate.
-Use policy evaluation for that.
+Use card evaluation for that.

-# .github/workflows/policy-validate.yml
+# .github/workflows/card-validate.yml

-name: Policy Validation
+name: Card Validation

 on: